 Last updated Feb.
 10, 2023 by Peter Jakes

 Many Americans who didn’t receive their stimulus checks are eligible for the Recovery Rebate Credit.
 However, many of them do not know how to go about it.
 This article will explain all you need to know about the Recovery Rebate Credit and how to apply for it.

-The Relief, Economic Security (CARES) Act, and Coronavirus Aid authorized the recovery rebate credit.
+The Relief, Economic Security (CARES) Act and Coronavirus Aid authorized the recovery rebate credit.
 This was paid to eligible American citizens through the Economic Impact Payment in 2020.
-If you did not receive the full amount due to you, you can claim it as a refundable credit when you file your 2021 taxes.
+If you did not receive the full amount due to you, you could claim it as a refundable credit when you file your 2021 taxes.

 We have also answered many questions regarding the recovery rebate credit in this article, “How to Apply for Your Recovery Rebate Credit in 2022”

 You may like this article: how to make the most out of your stimulus check.